scawful/yaze/docs/contributing.md

 - Improving the accuracy and performance of the emulator to support more games and features.
 - Implementing new debugging tools, such as memory viewers, breakpoints, or trace logs.
 - Extending the emulator to support additional features, such as save states, cheat codes, or multiplayer modes.

-### 4. Editor Management

-The `EditorManager` class manages the core functionalities of YAZE, including rendering the UI, handling user input, and managing multiple editors.
-While this class is central to yaze's operations, it has many responsibilities.
-You can help by:

-- Refactoring `EditorManager` to delegate responsibilities to specialized managers (e.g., `MenuManager`, `TabManager`, `StatusManager`).
-- Optimizing the rendering and update loop to improve performance, especially when handling large textures or complex editors.
-- Implementing new features that streamline the editing process, such as better keyboard shortcuts, command palette integration, or project management tools.

-### 5. User Interface and UX

-yaze's UI is built with ImGui, offering a flexible and customizable interface.
-Contributions to the UI might include:

-- Designing and implementing new themes or layouts to improve the user experience.
-- Adding new UI components, such as toolbars, context menus, or customizable panels.
-- Improving the accessibility of the editor, ensuring it is usable by a wide range of users, including those with disabilities.

-### 6. ROM Manipulation

-The `Rom` class is at the heart of yaze's ability to modify and interact with ROM data.
-Contributions here might involve:

-- Optimizing the loading and saving processes to handle larger ROMs or more complex modifications efficiently.
-- Extensions should be able to change the way the `Rom` class interacts with the ROM data with custom pointers to expanded data structures.

-### 7. Testing and Documentation

-Quality assurance and documentation are critical to yaze's success.
-Contributions in this area include:

-- Writing unit tests for new and existing features to ensure they work correctly and remain stable over time.
-- Contributing to the documentation, both for end-users and developers, to make yaze easier to use and extend.
-- Creating tutorials or guides that help new developers get started with building extensions or contributing to the project.

 ## Building the Project